 As schools try to balance their budgets while keeping up with always-increasing expenses, they are looking more to families and parent-teacher organizations to help with school supplies, field trips and other programs.
 Doing a little can sometimes go a long way.
-Below are some funding ideas that you can do on a regular basis that will contribute to your kids’ schools without digging into the family’s own monthly budget.
+Below are some funding ideas that you can do regularly to contribute to your kids’ schools without digging into the family’s own monthly budget.
 Bonus: You will feel good about what you are doing.

 2. Use Goodsearch and Goodshop.
 Goodsearch is a search engine from Yahoo that pays your charity of choice one penny for every search you do on the web.
 How many searches on Google or Bing does your family do each day?
 Each week?
 If you make Goodsearch your homepage and try searching with Goodsearch first, the money you earn will be donated to your designated charity.
 Plus, if your family makes online purchases, switch over to Goodshop as your online shopping source.
-For every retailer on Goodshop, (including Amazon, Best Buy, Expedia, Travelocity, Walmart, etc.) a percentage of each purchase is donated to your charity of choice.
+For every retailer on Goodshop, (including Kohl’s, Staples, Travelocity, Apple, Staples and Best Buy), a percentage of each purchase is donated to your charity of choice.
 If you are buying something online anyway, why not have your local school benefit?

 3. Choose a School Charity with the Target REDcard.
-For no extra cost all Target REDcard holders can designate their favorite school under Target’s Take Charge of Education program.
+For no extra cost, Target REDcard holders can designate their favorite school under Target’s Take Charge of Education program.
 Target will then donate up to 1% of all REDcard purchases made to your school of choice.
 If you shop at Target anyway, it makes sense to get its card and then take a few minutes to choose a designated school online.
-At one parent meeting, our local school principal announced that he received a $2,000 check in the mail from Target.
-It will add up and your school will benefit.
+At one parent meeting, our school principal announced that he received a $2,000 check in the mail from Target.
+It will add up, and your school will benefit.